Behind the scenes- Cascade Photoshoot

 Pina-Guy-Delahaye.jpeg

-The photoshoot for the Fold and Cascade collection took place between the two lockdown periods here in Ireland.
+The photoshoot for the Cascade collection took place between the two lockdown periods here in Ireland.
 We were fortunate to have been able to bring together a small team for a productive day of shooting on location.
-It was made all the more exciting and rewarding as we had created the collection in isolation, getting together with a creative team to exchange ideas felt so refreshing.
+It was made all the more exciting and rewarding as the collection had been created in isolation, getting together with a creative team to exchange ideas felt so refreshing.

 I don’t care about how people move, but what moves them.